Euroflora: Euroflora 2025

-Euroflora 2025, after two editions held at the Parchi di Nervi, returns to its historic location, the Fiera di Genova, however it is not a return to the past as underlined by the president of the Liguria region Marco Bucci, but rather a "back to the future", as the area has been renovated and expanded and constitutes the new Levante waterfront project created by Renzo Piano.
+Euroflora 2025, after two editions held at the Parchi di Nervi, returned to its historic location, the Fiera di Genova, however, it was not a return to the past as underlined by the president of the Liguria region Marco Bucci, but rather a "back to the future", as the area had been renovated and expanded and constitutes the new Levante waterfront project created by Renzo Piano.

-The main objective is to highlight the new location on the Levante waterfront and the inauguration of the new Parco della Fiera di Genova, an area, however, that still needs to be completed with numerous trees, in which numerous installations have been placed.
+The main objective was to highlight the new location on the Levante waterfront and the inauguration of the new Parco della Fiera di Genova, an area, however, that still needed to be completed with numerous trees, in which numerous installations had been placed.

-The overall exhibition area has been expanded compared to the past with 84 thousand square meters.
+The overall exhibition area had been expanded compared to the past with 84 thousand square meters.

-The exhibition route begins from the new Parco della Fiera di Genova, and then continues in the Palasport, with a floating exhibition on the Marina, following the entire route up to the Jean Nouvel pavilion where other installations are exhibited on both floors.
+The exhibition route began from the new Parco della Fiera di Genova, and then continued in the Palasport, with a floating exhibition on the Marina, following the entire route up to the Jean Nouvel pavilion where other installations were exhibited on both floors.

-Unfortunately, the recent death and funeral of Pope Francis, which occurred on April 21, 2025, and the coincidence with the Liberation Day on April 25 and the planned funeral on April 26, 2025, have precluded the visit of illustrious guests to Euroflora 2025, such as the scheduled visit to Genoa of the President of the Italian Republic Sergio Mattarella, who attended some events for April 25, 2025, but who had to return immediately to Rome to attend the Pope's funeral.
+The death and funeral of Pope Francis, which occurred on April 21, 2025, and the coincidence with the Liberation Day on April 25 and the funeral on April 26, 2025, precluded the visit of illustrious guests to Euroflora 2025, such as the scheduled visit to Genoa of the President of the Italian Republic Sergio Mattarella, who attended some events for April 25, 2025, but who had to return immediately to Rome to attend the Pope's funeral.

 To remember Pope Francis, a floral composition was set up in his memory called Panorama Bianco, composed exclusively of white flowers: hydrangeas, calla lilies, daisies, nightshades and wallflowers, surrounding a portrait of him with the quote of the greeting with which he usually ended the recitation of the Angelus.
 "And please do not forget to pray for me".

 On 24 April 2025, the President of the Liguria Region, Marco Bucci, the Vice President of the Liguria Region, Alessandro Piana, the Acting Deputy Mayor of Genoa Pietro Piciocchi and the president of Porto Antico and the Fiera di Genova, Mauro Ferrando inaugurated the event.

-The event also hosts the exhibition of Space V, the startup founded by the first Italian astronaut Franco Malerba and dedicated to the cultivation of plants and vegetables in space.
-The former astronaut present at the event has explained the details of the space agriculture project.
+The event also hosted the exhibition of Space V, the startup founded by the first Italian astronaut Franco Malerba and dedicated to the cultivation of plants and vegetables in space.
+The former astronaut present at the event had explained the details of the space agriculture project.
 Furthermore, a robot for precision pruning of vineyards developed by the Italian Institute of Technology in collaboration with the faculty of agricultural, food and environmental sciences of the Università Cattolica del Sacro Cuore was presented at the event.

-During the event was presented the "Giannina" flower dedicated to Giannina Gaslini and Istituto Giannina Gaslini in Genoa.
+During the event, the "Giannina" flower dedicated to Giannina Gaslini was presented to the Istituto Giannina Gaslini in Genoa.